Convert DOCX to HTML in Java with GroupDocs.Editor – A Complete Guide

 What is document automation with GroupDocs.Editor?

 GroupDocs.Editor transforms Word files into a web‑friendly format (HTML) that you can modify programmatically, then rebuild the original DOCX.
-This word document automation workflow eliminates the need for Office interop or manual copy‑paste.
+This word document automation workflow eliminates the need for Office interop or manual copy‑paste, making it ideal for converting docx to html at scale.

-- Consistency – keep styles, tables, and images exactly as designed.
+- Preserve styling – tables, images, and custom styles stay exactly as designed.

 Prerequisites